 To sign up to be on our email list, become a Bee Watcher, and help us learn more about bees in New York City, email us at firstname.lastname@example.org.

-We are in need of some bee records for NYC that can be found on certain plant species that are now in bloom.
+We are in need of some bee records for NYC that can be found on certain plant species.
 If you find any of the species in question, take a photo and send in the information.
 Or, if you do not have a camera, let us know exactly where the particular plant is in bloom and we’ll visit the site and see what we can find.
 See below for details:

 1. Thistle observations

 Some bees of interest visit thistle species (Cirsium sp.), including a new introduced species with conspicuous yellow markings (see article).
 We would like to know what species are around in NYC and where they are found.
 If you find thistle (any variety) growing where you live or other nearby locales, please photograph the bees you see on the thistle plants.
 Photographs needed: closeup of bees on the thistle, and photo of plant itself for ID purposes.
 If you get a good photograph a bee different than a honey bee, bumble bee, or large carpenter bee, send it in to Bugguide for identification or a Discoverlife image database, and then report to beewatchers with this information along with the data from the site visit.
 Data should include date and exact location.

 We need records of this bee from Staten Island.
 Look for this bee visiting lambs ear or other woolly-leaved plants.

 3) Leaf-cutter Bee (Anthidium oblongatum)

 This bee has not yet been documented from Manhattan.
 It gathers nectar and pollen from birdsfoot trefoil (Lotus corniculatus) and rock sedum.
 If you find these plants in bloom and see this bee, please take a photo, collect a specimen or let us know where in bloom so we can visit.